Causal Representation Learning from Network Data: Related Works

 GNNs excel in encoding the topology in network data, while VAEs provide a principled framework for learning latent representations through probabilistic inference.
-The integration of these approaches has yielded powerful generative models for network data. \citet{kipf2016variational} introduce the Variational Graph Autoencoder (VGAE), which incorporates Graph Convolutional Networks (GCNs) into the VAE framework for unsupervised graph learning.
+Their combination yields variational graph autoencoders (VGAEs) for network data~\cite{kipf2016variational}.

 GNNs and VGAEs have since been used for causal discovery~\cite{khemakhem2021causal,sanchez2021vaca,tao2024deepite}. \citet{khemakhem2021causal} propose CAREFL, an autoregressive normalizing flow for causal discovery and inference on bivariate networks.
 However, their evaluation only considers interventions on root nodes, which simplifies to mere conditioning on those variables. \citet{tao2024deepite} design a VGAE for intervention target estimation that can concurrently learn across diverse causal graphs and sets of intervention targets in a self-supervised mode. \citet{sanchez2021vaca} propose VACA, a class of variational graph autoencoders for causal inference, utilizing GNNs to encode the causal graph information. \citet{feng2023concept} propose CCVGAE to obtain optimal disentangled latent representations and conduct link prediction for the causal graph given partial causal graph structures.
-However, their settings~\cite{feng2023concept,sanchez2021vaca} assume that a causal graph over the variables is given, which differs from our setting in which the intervened variables are not observable and the DAG for the latent intervened variables is learned.
+However, their settings~\cite{feng2023concept,sanchez2021vaca} assume that a causal graph over the variables is given.
+In contrast to all the settings mentioned above, \name{} learns a latent causal DAG and associates intervention labels to latent targets while using an observed context network as side information in the encoder.